 The 2021 submission deadline has passed for this opportunity.

-This fund will empower members of our research and creative community as they apply their expertise to profound and persistent challenges related to attaining the goal of racial equity.
+This fund will support members of our research and creative community as they apply their expertise to profound and persistent challenges related to attaining the goal of racial equity.
 Racial equity is generally defined as a state where race no longer determines one’s ability to thrive because systemic barriers to quality housing, education, employment, health care, public safety and other needs have been removed.
 As one of America’s leading research universities committed to diversity, inclusion and racial equity, KU must advance these goals, in part, through its research mission.
 We believe in the power of research, scholarship and creative activity to bring about change.
 Our objective is to foster progress toward racial equity through a combination of research, dialogue and action.

 Award criteria + eligibility